PACChem/RCDriver/README.md

 ## (3) INPUT

 The main executable is torsional_scan.py.
 It will need an inputfile (an example is located at /home/elliott/Packages/TorsScan/input.dat).
 If no inputfile is specified (e.g., the command is not  torsional_scan.py myinputfile.txt)  the code will automatically look for a file named input.dat.
 The input file separates keywords from their input values with a colon.
 The keywords are case sensitive but the values are not.
+Lines can be commented out with a \#

 ### SPECIES INPUT